9 Things to Know Before Adopting a Bunny

 2. Not all rabbits get along

 Before getting a second rabbit, it’s important that the two rabbits meet on neutral ground to make sure they get along.
-Most shelters have an area where you can introduce the two animals.
-Rabbits that are housed in the same cage need to be spayed/neutered to reduce aggressive behaviour and mating.
+Rabbits housed in the same exercise pen or large cage need to be spayed/neutered to reduce aggressive behaviour and mating.

 3. Rabbits love to chew

 Rabbits don’t know the difference between good and bad things to chew.
-That’s why any area in the house that your rabbit can access needs to be rabbit proof (i.e., no access to things that can harm them, like electrical cords, books or furniture).
+That’s why any area in the house that your rabbit can access needs to be rabbit proof.
+This means, no access to things that can harm them, like electrical cords, books or furniture.
 Give your rabbit something good to chew on, like cardboard boxes, chewing toys or rabbit-safe chew sticks.

 4. Rabbits need regular exercise

-Rabbits need space to run, jump and exercise, ideally in a playpen, outdoor area or rabbit-proofed room.
-Rabbits with an outdoor play area should be supervised at all times, since they’re vulnerable to predators.
-For ideas on keeping your rabbit active, check out our tips on giving your pet a mental workout.
+Rabbits need space to run, jump and exercise, ideally in a playpen or rabbit-proofed room.
+For ideas on keeping your rabbit active, check out our tips for enrichment inside and outside their cage.
 It’s recommended that rabbits be given several hours for exercise per day.

 In addition to rabbit pellets, an important part of a rabbit’s diet is grass hay, such as timothy or brome, to keep their intestinal tract healthy.
 Rabbits need unlimited access to hay at all times.
 Rabbits also need leafy greens, such as dark leaf lettuces, collard greens, turnip greens and carrot tops.